bigbridge-nl/product-import/doc/design-considerations.md

 I came back from the idea of setting default values (attribute_set_id, visibility, etc) for new products.
 They slow the importer down a bit, they make the system a little less flexible , and they provide a false sense of security.
 I want to make the user think at least a few minutes about these values.
 She will have to do this eventually anyway.
 And they were some attributes that I could not settle on to make them defaults (url_key, website_ids).

+### Removing attribute values

+Magento 2 usually sets eav attribute values to null, when an attribute is cleared in the admin panel.
+This is database pollution, and I will not contribute to it, if not necessary.

+Note that when a product is first created, these attributes are not set to null.
+New custom attributes also won't have a value of null in the database.
+So I think it is fair to assume that Magento's queries won't break if no null value is present, but the attribute value is just missing.

 ### Query speed

 I use queries with many inserts / updates at once, because this is faster than individual queries.